jiv-e/ansible-multicore-solr/README.md

 Settings
 ---------------------
+Default settings are stored in roles/jiv\_e.solr/default/main.yml and you can find plenty of documentation there also.

 You can change the settings by editing a default settings file but it's better to  override them.
 See below list for some places you can do that.

 1. At the command line after _ansible-playbook -e_ parameter